Day trading

 Day trading was once an activity that was exclusive to financial firms and professional speculators.
 Many day traders are bank or investment firm employees working as specialists in equity investment and investment management.
 Day trading gained popularity after the deregulation of commissions in the United States in 1975, the advent of electronic trading platforms in the 1990s, and with the stock price volatility during the dot-com bubble.
 Recent 2020 pandemic lockdowns and following market volatility has caused a significant number of retail traders to enter the market.

-Some day traders use an intra-day technique known as scalping that has the trader holding a position briefly, for a few minutes to only seconds.

 Day traders may be professionals that work for large financial institutions, are trained by other professionals or mentors, do not use their own capital, or receive a base salary of approximately $50,000 to $70,000 as well as the possibility for bonuses of 10%–30% of the profits realized.
-Individuals can day trade with as little as $100, or even less, with fractional shares.
+Individuals can day trade with as little as $100.